gohugoio/hugo/README.md

     Hugo Static Site Generator v0.13-DEV-8042E77 buildDate: 2014-12-25T03:25:57-07:00

-The format of the date is configurable via the `Params.DateFormat` setting. `DateFormat` is a string value representing the Go time layout that should be used to format the date output.
-If `Params.DateFormat` is not set, `time.RFC3339` will be used as the default format.
-See Go’s ["time" package documentation](http://golang.org/pkg/time/#pkg-constants) for more information.

-Configuration setting using config.yaml as example:

-    Params:
-       DateFormat: "2006-01-02"

-Will result in:

-    Hugo Static Site Generator v0.13-DEV buildDate: 2014-10-16 Hugo Static Site Generator v0.13-DEV-24BBFE7 buildDate: 2014-10-16

 Alternatively, just run `make` &mdash; all the “magic” above is already in the `Makefile`.  :wink:

 ### Running Hugo